 AEO Content Scorecard

-This agent uses the same scoring logic that powers Profound’s Content Optimization feature, ensuring consistency between your workflow outputs and the optimization experience in the Profound platform.
+This node uses the same scoring logic that powers Profound’s Content Optimization feature, ensuring consistency between your Agent outputs and the optimization experience in the Profound platform.

 Audit existing content for AEO readiness